yangshengaa/wavelets_STP/README.md

 ## Data Digestion

-- 510050_1m.csv: minute quote of 510050, a major index in mainland China, from 2015 to 2020.
-Each row contains open, close, high, low, and trade volume.
+- **data/510050_1m.csv**: minute quote of 510050, a major index in mainland China, from 2015 to 2020.
+Each row contains date, time, open, close, high, low, and trade volume.

 ## File Digestion